 My first introduction to wildlife was during a visit to the Sundarban Tiger Reserve, in eastern India, in the late 90s.
 It was not easy to spot bigger animals, especially the tiger, and we ended up observing birds and smaller life forms for the most part.
 Looking back, I feel that this experience helped me appreciate nature in its entirety instead of a single animal.

-Over the years, I have experimented with macro and wide-angle alongside portrait shots.
 My work attempts to portray the many moods of wildlife, from the tenderness expressed by a mother towards her child to the violent confrontations between beasts.
 More than anything, though, it strives to convey hope – for wildlife and for humanity.
 I would like my art to inspire curiosity about the natural world and help people reconnect with nature.

-Below are some of the award winning images.
+Below are some of my award-winning images.